keeprich/study-devops-notes/AWS_cert-Summary.md

 - Expiration actions—Define when objects expire.
 Amazon S3 deletes expired objects on your behalf.

-CORRECT: "Use an S3 lifecycle policy with object expiration configured to automatically remove objects that are more than 60 days old" is the correct answer.
+## CORRECT: "Use an S3 lifecycle policy with object expiration configured to automatically remove objects that are more than 60 days old" is the correct answer.

 # A customer is deploying services in a hybrid cloud model.
 The customer has mandated that data is transferred directly between cloud data centers, bypassing ISPs.

-#Which AWS service can be used to enable hybrid cloud connectivity?
+Which AWS service can be used to enable hybrid cloud connectivity?

 Explanation
 With AWS Direct Connect, you can connect to all your AWS resources in an AWS Region, transfer your business-critical data directly from your datacenter, office, or colocation environment into and from AWS, bypassing your Internet service provider and removing network congestion.

-CORRECT: "AWS Direct Connect" is the correct answer.
+## CORRECT: "AWS Direct Connect" is the correct answer.

-#A company has a fleet of Amazon EC2 instances behind an Elastic Load Balancer (ELB) that are a mixture of c4.2xlarge instance types and c5.large instances.
+# A company has a fleet of Amazon EC2 instances behind an Elastic Load Balancer (ELB) that are a mixture of c4.2xlarge instance types and c5.large instances.
 The load on the CPUs on the c5.large instances has been very high, often hitting 100% utilization, whereas the c4.2xlarge instances have been performing well.
 What should a Solutions Architect recommend to resolve the performance issues?

-Explanation
+Explanation:
 The 2xlarge instance type provides more CPUs.
 The best answer is to use this instance type for all instances as the CPU utilization has been lower.

-CORRECT: "Change the configuration to use only c4.2xlarge instance types" is the correct answer.
+## CORRECT: "Change the configuration to use only c4.2xlarge instance types" is the correct answer.

 # An application receives a high traffic load between 7:30am and 9:30am daily.
 The application uses an Auto Scaling group to maintain three instances most of the time but during the peak period it requires six instances.
 How can a Solutions Architect configure Auto Scaling to perform a daily scale-out event at 7:30am and a scale-in event at 9:30am to account for the peak load?